PrasanKumar93/redis-short-demos/cache-invalidation/docs/04-mixing.md

-# Time-based Expiration + Change-driven Invalidation
+# Mixing : Time-based Expiration + Change-driven Invalidation

 Combining Time-based Expiration with Change-driven Invalidation can create a robust caching strategy that leverages the strengths of both approaches.
 This hybrid strategy ensures data freshness and consistency while also efficiently managing cache space and reducing unnecessary data fetching.